 Thanks to advice from IRC, I used

-build a repository from a dump from CVS.
-Apparently,
+cvs2git to build a repository from a dump

-decent job keeping branches and tags where they should be.
-It's also pretty
+does a decent job keeping branches and tags where they should be.
+It’s also

 minutes for it to build import files for

-has some nice features to rename symbols (tags), ignore tags, assign authors,
+nice features to rename symbols (tags), ignore tags, assign authors, etc. I’m

-etc. I'm aware of not tool to migrate Subversion to Git that does the same
+aware of not tool to migrate Subversion to Git that does the same thing.

 Once I had my dump, I started writing a script to import it into Git.
 The basic import looks like this: